-To begin our analysis, a summary of the JPA's statement of net position is presented in Table 1 below for the current year and the prior year.
+To begin our analysis, a summary of the JPA's comparative statement of net position is presented in Table 1 of this section for the current year and the prior year.

 Net position may serve over time, as a useful indicator of a government's financial position.
-In the case of the JPA, assets and deferred outflows exceeded liabilities and deferred inflows by \$54,891,149 as of June 30, 2019.
+In the case of the JPA, assets and deferred outflow of resources exceeded liabilities and deferred inflows of resources by \$54,041,835 as of June 30, 2020.